brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

 **Parameter vs residual memory.** Note the difference between average memory and maximum memory.
 That gap in memory consumption is due to temporary memory dedicated to activations, residual buffers, communication buffers, etc.

 **Communication vs computation trade-off from different stages in ZeRO.** In ideal scenarios, as you move from DDP to ZeRO-1, ZeRO-2, ZeRO-3 and ZeRO-Infinity, the memory consumption and throughput are reduced.
 As expected, we swap data locality for communication of parameters, and pay a price in performance for the communication/offload of parameters.
-This is the pattern observed in the deep benchmark and GPT-lite models.
-However, the wide benchmark model does not respond similarly, as from stage 2 to stage 3 there is an increase in throughput.
-I believe this is due to ZeRO-3 distributing the fp16 model parameters, leading to a distributed parallelism of the very large sums of squares per layers.

 **Offloaded vs in-memory parameters.** Offloading proved to be a consistent way to reduce memory usage with the drawback of a small reduction of throughput, as expected.